 If you have further wishes or considerations for real property, work with your Oregon estate planning attorney to set those down in your will and other estate planning legal instruments.

 Living trusts are another way to account for Oregon real property in your estate plan.
-They can also be a way to have an asset avoid probate, and your trust can spell out how you would like the property owned by the trust to be distributed or liquidated after your death.
+They can also be a way to have an asset avoid probate.
+Your trust can spell out how you would like the trust to distribute or liquidate property after your death.

 Your Oregon estate planning lawyer can create a trust document for you.
 Under the terms of the living trust, you can name yourself as the trustee of the living trust and the assets owned by the trust.

 You’ll also designate a successor trustee.
-The successor trustee is authorized to take over ownership and management of the trust and its assets upon conditions such as your death or incapacitation.
+The trust authorizes the successor trustee to take over ownership and management of the trust and its assets upon conditions such as your death or incapacitation.

-Once the trust is established, you’ll legally transfer the ownership of the real estate from you as an individual to the living trust, of which you are the trustee.
+Once you’ve established the trust, you’ll legally transfer the ownership of the real estate from you as an individual to the living trust, of which you are the trustee.
 Upon your death, the property owned by the trust can avoid probate, and the successor trustee can then tend to or transfer any property in the trust under the terms of the trust.

 Transfer-on-Death Deeds and Joint Tenancy for Oregon real property